kahadra/rl_present/active_object_localization_deep_rl_english_script.md

 Hello everyone.
 I am Chunwoong Park, a master's student, and today I will be presenting the paper "Active Object Localization with Deep Reinforcement Learning."

-This paper does not treat object localization only as the prediction of a final bounding box.
-In ordinary localization, the goal is to find where an object is in an image, usually by placing a box around it.
-In this paper, that box is reinterpreted as part of the search process.
-Reinforcement learning is the main tool used to frame and solve the problem from that viewpoint.
+In object localization, the goal is to find where an object is in an image, usually with a bounding box.
+This paper asks a slightly different question.
+Instead of predicting the final box at once, can a system move the box step by step until it reaches the object?
+Reinforcement learning is used to solve localization from that viewpoint.

 ### Slide 2 - Presentation Outline

-I will explain the paper in five connected steps.
+I will explain the paper in five parts.

-First, I will explain how existing localization methods approached the problem.
-Second, I will look at the main features of common approaches in that tradition.
-Third, I will identify the point that motivates this paper.
-Fourth, I will explain how the proposed method turns localization into a reinforcement learning problem.
-Finally, I will discuss the experiments, strengths, and limitations.
+First, I will briefly review existing localization methods.
+Second, I will compare the main approaches before this paper.
+Third, I will explain the problem this paper focuses on.
+Fourth, I will describe the proposed reinforcement learning method.
+Finally, I will discuss the results, strengths, and limits.

 ### Slide 3 - Before This Paper: Localization as Region Evaluation

-Before this paper, many localization systems followed a region evaluation pipeline.
-This pipeline can be understood as a series of simple steps.
-First, the system starts from an image.
-Second, it creates many possible regions where an object might be located.
-Third, each region is represented using visual features.
-Fourth, a classifier or scoring function evaluates those regions.
-Finally, the system selects the highest-scoring boxes as detections.

-Each part of this pipeline has a clear role.
-Candidate boxes turn the spatial problem into a set of regions that can be checked.
-Feature extraction converts image content into a representation that a model can compare.
-Classification or ranking tells us which regions look like the target object.
-Post-processing, such as selecting high-confidence boxes and suppressing duplicates, turns many local judgments into a final detection result.

-This approach is natural because localization can be understood as finding the best region in an image.
-It is also built in separate parts.
-Researchers can improve the candidate generation step, replace the feature extractor, train a better classifier, or refine the post-processing stage.
-That structure made the pipeline practical and easy to extend.
+Before this paper, many localization systems treated localization as region evaluation.

+The pipeline is simple: create possible regions, extract features, score each region, and keep the best boxes as detections.

+This makes sense because the hard problem of finding an object becomes many smaller checks.
+Candidate boxes define what to check, features describe each region, and the classifier decides which regions look like the target.

-This gives the old pipeline a strong engineering logic: it breaks a hard spatial search problem into many smaller region evaluation problems.
+So the old pipeline is practical.
+It turns spatial search into region scoring.

 ### Slide 4 - What Is This Paper Competing Against?

-The paper is related to three common localization strategies.
+The paper is related to three common strategies.

-The first is sliding window search.
-It moves a window across the image at different positions, scales, and sometimes aspect ratios.
-Its advantage is coverage.
-Because the search pattern is organized in advance, the method can examine the image in a very controlled way.
-It does not need a separate proposal algorithm, and the idea is easy to understand.

-The second is region proposal.
-Instead of checking every possible window, a proposal method tries to generate a smaller set of regions that are likely to contain objects.
-Its advantage is focus.
-It can reduce the number of boxes that the final detector has to evaluate, while still keeping regions that look object-like.
+Sliding window search checks many positions and scales.
+Its strength is coverage.

+Region proposal methods create a smaller set of likely object regions.
+Their strength is focus.

-The third is one-shot regression.
-This approach predicts or refines the box directly from visual features.
-Its advantage is directness.
-Rather than evaluating a very large collection of boxes, the model learns to output a location or a correction in a more compact way.
+One-shot regression predicts or refines the box directly from features.
+Its strength is directness.

-These strategies are different, but they all treat object localization as a spatial search problem.
-The difference is whether the method scans the space densely, compresses the space into proposals, or directly predicts a correction to the box.
+So these methods have different strengths, but all of them are still ways of handling spatial search.

 ### Slide 5 - Problem: Too Many Regions, Too Little Decision-Making

-These existing approaches share one important limitation.
-The search behavior is usually fixed, outsourced, or compressed into a single prediction.
+The limitation is about search behavior.

-In sliding window search, the order and pattern of search are designed beforehand.
-In region proposal methods, the final detector depends heavily on the proposed regions it receives.
-In one-shot regression, the model may jump directly to a box, but it does not clearly model the middle steps of moving closer to the object.
-So these methods have strengths, but they do not fully answer a moving question: from the current region, what should the system do next?
+In sliding window search, the pattern is fixed.
+In region proposal methods, the detector depends on proposals from another stage.
+In one-shot regression, the model jumps directly to a box.

-This is the meaning of "too many regions, too little decision-making."
-Localization has often been treated as evaluating, proposing, or predicting boxes, while the process of deciding the search step by step has received less attention.

-So this paper shifts the focus.
-Instead of asking only, "Which candidate box is correct?", it asks, "What action should be taken next from the current box?"
-In that setup, the detector is no longer only a scoring function.
-It becomes an agent that must make decisions over time.

-From a reinforcement learning viewpoint, this turns localization from a problem of choosing a box into a problem of choosing actions over time.
+So these methods do not fully answer one question: from the current box, what should the system do next?

+This paper focuses on that question and turns localization into a decision-making problem.

 ### Slide 6 - Main Idea: Let the Bounding Box Move